Domiii/dbux/README.md

          * also need to modify `dbux-babel-plugin` to store `rootContextId`
    * more future work (not yet):
       * e.g. "gray out" with higher granularity; gray out everything except all traces that were executed
-* integrate `dbux` with at least one testing methodology
-   * case-studies
-* in `ContextTreeView`, make text of all nodes that do not belong to the current `Program` semi-transparent
-   * can use `TracesByProgramIndex` for this
 * serialize/deserialize all data, survive VSCode restart/reload